zxhy600/learngit/readme.txt

 add
 commit
 status
-Creating a new branch is quick
+Creating a new branch & quick